rocari96/NTDS-project/README.md

 You are now ready to run the file ```notebook.ipynb``` with Jupyter.

-To save computation time, all the time consuming operation, like adjacency or laplacian calculation, have already been computed and saved into the ```data``` folder.
+To save computation time, all the time consuming operations, like adjacency or laplacian calculation, have already been computed and saved into the ```data``` folder.
+You can either use these files or delete them before running the notebook if you want all the matrices to be recomputed, both options giving nevertheless the same results.

 ## Authors